 Except for awards under the Streamlined Noncompeting Award Process (SNAP) and awards that require more frequent reporting, the FFR expenditure data is required on an annual basis.
 Annual expenditure data is required for awards to foreign organizations and federal institutions, whether or not they are under SNAP.
 When required on an annual basis, the report must be submitted for each budget period no later than 90 days after the end of the calendar quarter in which the budget period ended.
 The report also must cover any authorized extension in time of the budget period.
 If more frequent reporting is required, the NoA will specify both the frequency and due date.

-NIH grantees or sub-recipients that expend $750,000 or more in federal awards during the fiscal year are subject to an audit requirement.
+NIH recipients or sub-recipients that expend $750,000 or more in federal awards during the fiscal year are subject to an audit requirement.
 Organizations expending less than $750,000 during the fiscal year are not required to have an annual audit for that year, but must make their grant-related records available to NIH or other designated officials for review or audit.

 Audits shall be completed and submitted to the designated offices shown below within a period that is either the earlier of (1) 30 days after receipt of the auditor's report(s), or (2) nine months after the end of the audit period (i.e., the organization's fiscal year).